Logo Icon

 • What is Macroeconomics?

-• Basic concepts in macroeconomics: consumption goods, capital goods, final goods, intermediate goods; stocks and flows; gross investment and depreciation.
+• Basic concepts in macroeconomics: consumption goods, capital goods, final goods, intermediate goods, stocks and flows, gross investment and depreciation

-• Circular flow of income (two-sector model); Methods of calculating National Income Value Added or Product method, Expenditure method, Income method.
+• Circular flow of income (two-sector model); Methods of calculating National Income Value Added or Product method, Expenditure method, Income method

-• GDP and Welfare
+• Real and Nominal GDP, GDP and Welfare

 Unit 2: Money and Banking

-• Money - meaning and supply of money - Currency held by the public and net demand deposits held by commercial banks.
+• Money - meaning and supply of money - Currency held by the public and net demand deposits held by commercial banks

-• Money creation by the commercial banking system.
+• Money creation by the commercial banking system

 Unit 3: Determination of Income and Employment

-• Aggregate demand and its components.
+• Aggregate demand and its components

-• The propensity to consume and propensity to save (average and marginal).
+• The propensity to consume and propensity to save (average and marginal)

-• Short-run equilibrium output, investment multiplier, and its mechanism.
+• Short-run equilibrium output, investment multiplier, and its mechanism

-• Meaning of full employment and involuntary unemployment.
+• Meaning of full employment and involuntary unemployment

-• Problems of excess demand and deficient demand; measures to correct the changes in government spending, taxes, and money supply.
+• Measures to correct the changes in government spending, taxes, and money supply

 Unit 4: Government Budget and the Economy